Advice for buying a house with a friend

 Updated:

-Why buy with a friend?
+Why buy a house with a friend?

-With rising house prices, saving a big enough deposit or getting a mortgage offer based on just one income can be tough.
-But when you buy with a friend (or even more than one), you’re combining incomes and sharing the costs - from the deposit to the monthly mortgage repayments and even the bills once you’ve moved in.
+However, when you buy a house with a friend (or even more than one), you’re combining incomes and sharing the costs, whether it be for the deposit or the monthly mortgage repayments, and even the bills once you’ve moved in!

 Relaxing in new house.
 Cheerful young gay couple sitting on the floor while cardboard boxes laying all around them